Multiplicity of characters of finite reductive groups and Drinfeld doubles: Frobenius-Schur indicators of the modules over the Drinfeld double

 \section{Frobenius-Schur indicators of the modules over the Drinfeld double}

+For Hopf algebras, Frobenius-Schur indicators were studied from \cite{LM,FGSV}.
+The higher Frobenius–Schur indicators for semisimple Hopf algebras are related to some invariants of irreducible characters, for example, the order, the multiplicity, the exponent, and the index.
+In particular, when we consider the group algebra $\mathbb{C}[H]$ for a finite group, we can get the corresponding higher Frobenius-Schur indicator is the same as the higher Frobenius-Schur indicator over $\widehat{H}$, cf. \cite[\S2.3]{KSZ}.
+The Drinfeld double of a finite dimensional Hopf algebra $V$ is a Hopf algebra with underlying vector space $V^*\otimes V$.
+Kashina-Sommerh\"auser-Zhu considered higher Frobenius-Schur indicators of a Drinfeld double of a Hopf algebra in \cite[\S6]{KSZ}, and Schauenburg considers higher Frobenius-Schur indicators of a Drinfeld double of a finite group in \cite{sch} using conjugacy classes and character table of the finite group.

-Let us consider the Frobenius–Schur indicators of modules over the Drinfeld double, as introduced in \S\ref{ss:12}.
+The goal of this section is to consider an application of the previous computation to higher Frobenius–Schur indicators of modules over a Drinfeld double of a finite group using results in \cite{sch}.
 Recall that a key ingredient of this indicator is the cardinality of the set $G_m(g,z):= \{x\in G^F\,|\, x^m=(gx)^m=z\}$, cf. \cite[\S3]{sch}.
-Let us define a map Then this is a class function, and we have the following decomposition from \cite[Equation (4.5)]{sch}: So it is an interesting topic to compute each coefficient $|\left\langle \chi , w_m^z\right\rangle |^2$ for each $\chi \in \widehat{G^F}$.
+Let us define a map Then this is a class function on $G^F$ from \cite[Lemma and Definition 3.1]{sch}, and we have the following decomposition from \cite[Equation (4.5)]{sch}: So it is an interesting topic to compute each coefficient $|\left\langle \chi , w_m^z\right\rangle |^2$ for each $\chi \in \widehat{G^F}$.